Braves' Danny Santana: Will come off DL on Monday

 Santana (infection) is expected to be activated from the DL prior to Monday's game against the Cubs, David O'Brien of The Atlanta Journal-Constitution reports.

 The veteran utility player has missed 10 games due to a leg infection.
-Santana will re-join a crowded Braves bench that will also now feature Sean Rodriguez (shoulder), who's also coming off the DL on Monday.
+Santana will rejoin a crowded Braves bench that will also now feature Sean Rodriguez (shoulder), who's also coming off the DL on Monday.

 More News